 4. Reconsider paying for services you use rarely or never.

 From a gym membership to streaming television, the goal is to get great value for what you spend and, even more importantly, build a life you love with the cash you have.

-If that means saying no to the gym and yes to taking back those funds and saving up for a mountain bike, it is in your power to make it happen.
+If that means saying no to the gym membership and yes to taking back those funds and saving up for a mountain bike, it is in your power to make it happen.

 Perhaps there is a way to subscribe to a different streaming service where you can watch the five cable television channels you can't live without and not pay for the 200 channels you never visit.
 Here again, the choice is yours.

-5. Pay yourself first.
+6. Pay yourself first.
 Set up auto bank drafts directly into savings.

-One of the easiest, happiest, most self-affirming ways to save money on a low income is to simply set up a regular auto-draft from checking to savings or use an app to do this for you.
+One of the easiest, happiest, most self-affirming ways to save money on a low income is to simply set up a regular auto-draft from checking to a savings account or use an app to do this for you.

 Start small and increase gradually.
 By keeping the cash out of your hands and in your accounts, you will find that you may not even miss the money being saved!